+There are many examples of CMS like this, but some headless CMS platforms are particularly noteworthy.
 Ghost is a Node-based headless CMS we can most definitely recommend.
-It takes full advantage of the headless architecture, making it one of the most flexible options on the market.
+It takes full advantage of the headless architecture, making it one of the most flexible options on the market, perfect for technological companies and enterprise content management.
 The performance is also great as well as the great choice of third-party integrations.
 For smaller clients, Ghost offers ready-made templates as well.

 One of our developers also had a good experience with Strapi – another Node.js-based headless CMS.
 It’s definitely worth checking out, though at the same time, Ghost seems to offer most depth for demanding business clients at this time.

 Do you have a need for custom web or app development?
 Whether you are building a SaaS product, a mobile app, software for internal use or anything else, usually you also want to increase your web presence with your content marketing strategy (blog articles, landing pages, news pieces, infographics and any other way to reach your target with on-site content).
 After all, it’s one of the best long-term inbound marketing strategies.

 Even if all you require for your content is a simple website with a couple of most important features, you still want to align your web presence with your web product as much as possible.
 It would be great if you could think of these two elements as one and have a single team work on it, maintaining and developing new features.